scenerystack/community/docs/reference/api/scenery/Image.md

 # Image

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/nodes/Image.ts](https://github.com/phetsims/scenery/blob/main/js/nodes/Image.ts) for the most up-to-date information.

 ## Overview

 A node that displays a single image either from an actual HTMLImageElement, a URL, a Canvas element, or a mipmap